avnet-iotconnect/iotc-dialog-da16k-sdk/doc/AT_COMMAND_SET.md

 ### MESSAGE

-To send an “IoTConnect format” MQTT message semd AT+NWICMSG followed by a series of up to 7 name/value pairs, e.g.
+To send an “IoTConnect format” MQTT message send AT+NWICMSG followed by a series of up to 7 name/value pairs, e.g.
 ```
 AT+NWICMSG name1,value1,name2,value2
 ```